abhaydoke09/Bilinear-CNN-TensorFlow/README.md

 Main objective of this project is to implement Bilinear Convolutional Neural Network for Fine-grained Visual Recognition using TensorFlow.
-I implemented the BCNN model as described in the http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf and trained it on the FGVC-Aircraft dataset with 100 categories.
+I implemented the Bilinear
+Convolutional Neural Network model as described in the http://vis-www.cs.umass.edu/bcnn/docs/bcnn_iccv15.pdf and trained it on the FGVC-Aircraft dataset with 100 categories.
 Bilinear
-Convolutional Neural Network model combines two Convolutional Neural Network architectures pre-trained on ImageNet dataset using outer product at each location in the image.
+Convolutional Neural Network model combines two Convolutional Neural Network architectures pre-trained on the ImageNet dataset using outer product at each location in the image.
 Training Bilinear Convolutional Neural Network  model is a two step training procedure in which the last fully connected layer is trained first followed by